 So if Chloe –or you– truly wants to improve your ability to manifest money…

 A) Admitting the truth of your thoughts, moods, and choices moment-to-moment and…

-B) Understanding that poverty is a dis-ease, and…
+B) Understanding that any personal poverty is an easily curable dis-ease, and…

 C) Embracing ‘rapid change’, resolution, and application of the prosperity lessons being taught.